jgillula/paperless-ngx-postprocessor/README.md

 ```

 If you want to see what the restore will do, you can open up the backup file in a text editor.
 Inside is just a yaml document with all of the document IDs and what their fields should be restored to.

+### Upgrading

+If you are running paperless-ngx in a Docker container, you will need to redo [setup step two](#2-run-the-one-time-setup-script-inside-the-paperless-ngx-docker-container) after any time you upgrade paperless-ngx.

 ## FAQ